-Unlike Google maps, Here is specially design for offline use.
+Unlike Google maps, Here is specially designed for offline use.
 You can download maps of the entire country or a single state.

 The complete offline map of India, weight around 1.5 GB.
 Maps.me and Triposo were around 300 MB only.
 Needless to say, this makes here maps more detail.

-HERE maps is the complete package.
-Like Google, they have their own database of maps which they have developed from a ground up (remember the ovi maps) and it’s extremely detailed.
+HERE maps are the complete package.
+Like Google, they have their own database of maps which they have developed from ground up (remember the Ovi maps) and it’s extremely detailed.
 Sometimes even better than Google maps.

 |Android, iOS &